YumeProof/YumeProof_contracts/README.md

 - Sets up the token policy and allowlist for notarization services.
 - Creates a daily credit tracker for managing free credit limits.
 - Creates a gas station for transaction sponsorship.
+- Creates a notarization registry for ID indexing.
 - Shares the policy as a shared object.
 - Transfers admin capabilities to the protocol admin (sender).

-### `register_device_verification(device_did: address, verification_token: vector<u8>, ctx: &mut TxContext)`
-Registers a device verification after Google Play Integrity API validation:
-- Creates a DeviceVerification object with the device's DID.
-- Records verification timestamp and initializes daily credit tracking.
-- Shares the verification object for future reference.

-### `issue_verifiable_credentials(device_did: address, credentials_hash: vector<u8>, valid_duration_ms: u64, ctx: &mut TxContext)`
-Issues verifiable credentials for a verified device:
-- Creates VerifiableCredentials object with device DID and credentials hash.
-- Sets validity period for the credentials.
-- Shares the credentials object for validation during notarization.

 ### `purchase_credits_with_iota(treasury_cap: &mut TreasuryCap<YUMEPROOF>, payment: Coin<YUMEPROOF>, ctx: &mut TxContext)`
-Allows users to purchase notarization credits by paying IOTA:
+Allows users to purchase notarization credits by paying IOTA (Step 7: Buy Credits):
 - Calculates the number of credits based on the payment amount and the fixed price per credit.
 - Ensures the minimum purchase amount is met.
 - Mints the corresponding number of credits.
 - Transfers credits to the buyer and the IOTA payment to the treasury.

-### `claim_free_daily_credits(treasury_cap: &mut TreasuryCap<YUMEPROOF>, device_did: address, daily_tracker: &mut DailyCreditTracker, clock: &Clock, ctx: &mut TxContext)`
+### `claim_free_daily_credits(treasury_cap: &mut TreasuryCap<YUMEPROOF>, user_address: address, daily_tracker: &mut DailyCreditTracker, clock: &Clock, ctx: &mut TxContext)`
-Allows verified devices to claim free daily credits (max 2 per day):
+Allows users to claim free daily credits (Step 7: Free Credits Max 2 Per Day):
 - Checks daily claim limits and resets counters for new days.
-- Ensures the device hasn't exceeded the daily free credit limit.
+- Ensures the user hasn't exceeded the daily free credit limit (max 2 per day).
-- Mints and transfers one free credit to the device.
+- Mints and transfers one free credit to the user.
 - Updates the daily claim tracking.

 ### `get_credit_price(): u64`
 Returns the fixed price (in IOTA base units) for one notarization credit.

-### `use_credits_for_notarization(token: Token<YUMEPROOF>, policy: &TokenPolicy<YUMEPROOF>, device_did: address, image_hash: vector<u8>, credits_needed: u64, ctx: &mut TxContext): ActionRequest<YUMEPROOF>`
+### `use_credits_for_notarization_with_id(token: Token<YUMEPROOF>, policy: &TokenPolicy<YUMEPROOF>, notarization_id: vector<u8>, image_hash: vector<u8>, credits_needed: u64, registry: &mut NotarizationRegistry, ctx: &mut TxContext): (ActionRequest<YUMEPROOF>, NotarizationRecord)`
-Allows a verified device to spend credits for notarization:
+Allows users to spend credits for notarization with ID indexing (Step 8: Notarize Image + Step 9: Spend Token for indexing):
 - Checks that the user has enough credits.
-- Validates device verification and credentials (placeholder implementation).
+- Validates that the notarization ID doesn't already exist.
+- Creates a notarization record with the provided ID for indexing.
 - Creates a spend request for the specified number of credits.
 - Adds notarization policy approval to the request.
-- Returns the action request for further processing.
+- Returns both the action request and the notarization record.

+### `complete_notarization(notarization_record: &mut NotarizationRecord, status: u8, ctx: &mut TxContext)`
+Completes a notarization with a status update:
+- Updates the notarization status (1: completed, 2: failed).
+- Records the completion timestamp.

+### `get_notarization_by_id(registry: &NotarizationRegistry, notarization_id: vector<u8>): (address, vector<u8>, u64, u8, u64)`
+Retrieves notarization information by ID for verification:
+- Returns the record address, image hash, timestamp, status, and credits used.
+- Fails if the notarization ID doesn't exist.

+### `notarization_exists(registry: &NotarizationRegistry, notarization_id: vector<u8>): bool`
+Checks if a notarization ID exists in the registry:
+- Returns true if the notarization ID is found, false otherwise.

 ### `register_notarization_service(policy: &mut TokenPolicy<YUMEPROOF>, cap: &TokenPolicyCap<YUMEPROOF>, service_address: address, _ctx: &mut TxContext)`
 Registers a new notarization service: